DenGodunov/dbt_mcdm_challenge/README.md

 1.4 Try naive approach - let's assume our mapping is correct, let's try calculate each KPI and compare it with desirable output from step 1.1
 1.5 If we see that values for each KPI in range between min and max than we assume that mapping is correct
 Otherwise we trying to find next candidate to recieve expected KPI value.
 Once we found good candidate we can update our initail mapping.
-1.6 Next step is to combine all tables into one view that shoul be data source for report
+1.6 Next step is to combine all tables into one view that should serve as data source for report
 1.7 Create report with chart for each KPOI
 1.8 Compare report from 1.7 with requested one